Authored by the expert who managed and guided the team behind the Montenegro Property Pack

 What sources have we used to write this blog article?

-Whether it's in our blog articles or the market analyses included in our property pack about Budva, we always rely on the strongest methodology we can … and we don't throw out numbers at random.
+Whether it's in our blog articles or the market analyses included in our property pack about Budva, we always rely on the strongest methodology we can, and we don't throw out numbers at random.

 We also aim to be fully transparent, so below we've listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-| Source | Why It's Authoritative | How We Used It |
+| Source | Why we trust it | How we used it |

 |---|---|---|

-| MONSTAT (Statistical Office of Montenegro) | Montenegro's official statistics agency used by institutions and researchers. | We used it as the baseline for coastal region price levels.
-We also referenced its methodology to separate dwelling types correctly. |
+| MONSTAT (Statistical Office of Montenegro) | Montenegro's official statistics agency, used by institutions and researchers. | We used MONSTAT as our clean baseline for coastal price-per-square-meter data.
+We also relied on its scope notes to separate dwelling prices from house prices. |

-| Estitor | Large structured listing database with transparent market indicators for Budva. | We extracted average price per square meter, price trends, and neighborhood breakdowns.
-We used it to price houses by bedroom count and location. |
+| Estitor (Budva house listings) | Large structured listing database with transparent market indicators for Budva. | We used Estitor to estimate Budva house prices by bedroom count and neighborhood.
+We also used its year-over-year trend metric as a market temperature check. |

-| Central Bank of Montenegro (CBCG) | The national central bank responsible for macro and housing-risk monitoring. | We used it to ground market sentiment and understand how regulators view property risk.
-We referenced it for credibility on market cooling dynamics. |
+| Central Bank of Montenegro (CBCG) | The central bank monitors housing-related financial risk for the country. | We used CBCG reports to ground our market sentiment section in regulatory analysis.
+We also used it as a credibility check on whether Budva's market is cooling or overheating. |

-| KPMG Montenegro | Major global advisory firm citing Official Gazette basis for tax changes. | We used it to accurately state the progressive transfer tax brackets.
-We built buyer closing cost estimates from their documented structure. |
+| KPMG Montenegro | Major global advisory firm referencing the Official Gazette for tax changes. | We used KPMG to confirm the progressive transfer tax brackets (3%, 5%, 6%).
+We also used it to build realistic closing cost examples for Budva buyers. |

-| Official Gazette (Službeni list Crne Gore) | The primary legal source for Montenegrin law, difficult to dispute. | We used it to state the legally allowed property tax rate range.
-We grounded the tax section in actual law rather than hearsay. |
+| Official Gazette (Sluzbeni list Crne Gore) | The primary legal source for Montenegrin law, impossible to dispute. | We used it to verify the legally allowed property tax rate band.
+We also used it to keep our tax section grounded in law rather than hearsay. |

-| Notary Chamber of Montenegro | Official tariff document produced by the professional notary body. | We used it to confirm that notary fees are tariff-based and scale with price.
-We explained why fee quotes should be consistent across notaries. |
+| Notary Chamber of Montenegro | Official tariff document produced with government approval. | We used the notary tariff to confirm that fees scale with property value.
+We also used it to explain why notary quotes should be similar across different offices. |

-| Lovćen Osiguranje | Major local insurer with documented home insurance products. | We used it to confirm that packaged home insurance exists locally.
-We grounded insurance budget estimates in real available products. |
+| Lovcen Osiguranje | Major Montenegrin insurer with official product documentation. | We used it to confirm that packaged home insurance is available locally.
+We also used it to ground our insurance budget estimates in real products, not generic advice. |

 Related blog posts